The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 The Scottish Government treats tax and social security obligations seriously.

 Organisations must exclude bidders where they have been subject to a binding decision (judicial or administrative) which found a breach of legal obligations to pay tax or social security contributions.
 A judicial decision is one which is made by a court or tribunal.
-An administrative decision is one which is made by the relevant tax authority in the UK or in country where the bidder is established.
+An administrative decision is one which is made by the relevant tax authority in the UK or in the country where the bidder is established.

-In exceptional circumstances you may disregard the mandatory exclusion grounds when selecting a bidder.
+In exceptional circumstances, you may disregard the mandatory exclusion grounds when selecting a bidder.
 This can only be done where there are overriding reasons relating to the public interest.
 This provision is known as derogation from the mandatory exclusion considerations.
 This allows buying organisations to respond to unforeseen emergency circumstances.

-There is no definitive list of situations in which this derogation can be used so any decision you make should be done carefully and on a case by case basis.
+There is no definitive list of situations in which this derogation can be used, so any decision you make should be done carefully and on a case by case basis.
 Organisations should be able to demonstrate that the actual or potential harm is so great, that the public interest in using the derogation outweighs the public interest in excluding the bidder.

 An example may be where urgently needed vaccines or emergency equipment can only be purchased from a bidder to whom one of the mandatory exclusion grounds otherwise applies.